 Compulsory Education Age

-Age requirements vary from state to state but generally children have to be in school until the 6th grade.
+Age requirements vary from state to state but generally, children have to be in school until the 6th grade.

-Estimate Number of Homeschoolers
+Estimated Number of Homeschoolers

 and secondary education is further stated in Article 4 of the General Law of Education.